Should we examine credentials? Are they important? For some, this answer is easy; for others, not so much. For me… it depends.

 I believe polymath would be the correct answer in this instance because not only is the future uncertain, military units are becoming more diversified in their roles and expectations and the battlefields are becoming more complex and varied.
 A leader with a variety of contexts becomes the asset over the guy in a leadership position with a narrow set.
 Always note the difference between a real leader and someone in a leadership position.
 Of course, there is always the exception when a specialist will be needed but that’s not what we are talking about.

 Generally speaking, we need to consider what you’re getting with both.
 A specialist provides a high rate of success in the one thing he/she can do and a high rate of failure in all others.
 This is terrible when future events are uncertain and the kicker here is that the future is always uncertain.
-The generalist not only provides a decent amount of success in all things but he/she is fairly flexible when an uncertain future is the reality.
+The generalist not only provides a decent amount of success in all things but he/she is fairly flexible when an uncertain future is a reality.

 – This is precisely why you get such variety on this website; I would never preach what I do no personally practice.

 The discipline of leadership has recognized the importance of a polymath position and adjusted accordingly.
 This is also why I was questioning the purpose of the question.
 We often discuss how it is necessary to be flexible and well-informed in a variety of different areas.
-For example, aside from leadership theory, we are often taught a variety of different subjects ranging from research, psychology, organizational development and ethics to things like business management, group dynamics and cultural perspectives.
+For example, aside from leadership theory, we are often taught a variety of different subjects ranging from research, psychology, organizational development and ethics to things like business management, group dynamics, and cultural perspectives.
 Then, we are encouraged to chase other disciplines as though they were the first (at least during my studies and at my place of learning).

 The discipline of leadership often encourages a polymath approach to the discipline because you need to be well-versed and diversified in various areas of study if you are hoping to help others in other fields and roles to become better leaders.
 Ask the questions; get the answers and don’t swallow what someone says because of their credentials.
 On that same note, don’t ignore what the credentials are telling you either.
 Question with boldness – EVERYTHING!